Is Sitting The New Smoking?

 The current recommendations for desk-based workers is to aim for 4 hours per day of standing and light activity (such as walking) during working hours to avoid the issues around "sitting-disease".

 You can also invest in a standing desk, which is exactly what it sounds like - a desk that's designed for standing use.
 The better options allow you to easily adjust the height of the desk or platform so that it’s ergonomically optimised for typing and staring at the computer screen all day whether you are sitting or standing.

 If you are on a budget just use a few boxes on top of your desk in place of a hi-tech solution if that's possible in your workspace.

 "One hour of daily physical exercise cannot compensate the negative effects of inactivity on insulin level and plasma lipids if the rest of the day is spent sitting.
 Reducing inactivity by increasing the time spent walking/standing is more effective than one hour of physical exercise, when energy expenditure is kept constant."

 The important principle to keep in mind here is that you should mix it up when it comes to standing, sitting and moving.
 Sitting all by itself is not good for your health, but neither is standing all day, either.
-It’s best to integrate standing and movement throughout the day, simply take breaks from sitting often.
+It’s best to add periods of standing with bouts of movement throughout the day, simply take breaks from sitting often.